Editor’s Note: This post has been updated with a few new tips and additional information on existing tips.

 Let’s start with Nationwide.
 I use them for my personal checking account, my tax savings account (yay, self-employment taxes), my emergency fund, my business checking account, my car loan, and my car insurance.

 You could say I’m a fan.

-Originally, I switched to their banking services for individuals, because I was fed up at paying $5 a pop in ATM fees, and they offered much higher interest rates.
+Originally, I switched to their banking services for individuals.
+I was fed up with paying $5 a pop in ATM fees, and they offered much higher interest rates.

-At this point in time, they’re retargeting me online with paid ads for auto insurance, which is a service I’m already purchasing from them.
+At this point in time, they’re retargeting me online with paid ads for auto insurance.
+That’s a service I already purchase from them.

 Yes, even when they’re marketing things, I’ve already bought in on.